luigifcruz/pisdr-image/docs/docs/software/limevna.md

 ---

 Python toolkit to use an LMS based device (LimeSDR Mini or USB) as a Vector Network Analyzer.
-More information and instructions are provided by the [Github Repository](https://github.com/myriadrf/pyLMS7002Soapy).
+Details are provided by the [Github Repository](https://github.com/myriadrf/pyLMS7002Soapy).

 ## Sources
 ```